-My disabled friends are being met with aggression because they cannot wear a mask
+My disabled friends are met with aggression because they can't wear a mask

 I’m Briar and I have Auditory Processing Disorder (APD), a condition where the ears function normally, but the brain cannot process sound properly.